When you order contacts through our online portal, you can take advantage of manufacturer rebate offers.

 BENEFITS OF ORDERING CONTACTS WITH WISCONSIN VISION:

-We carry all the most popular brands with very competitive pricing & FREE shipping on orders over $99.
+We carry all the most popular brands with very competitive pricing.

 We guarantee your purchase will be the correct brand and prescription as prescribed by your optometrist, and completely free of defects.
 If you tear a lens you can stop by any Wisconsin Vision store for a free replacement.